Attica, Georgia

 Unincorporated community in Georgia, U.S.

 Attica is an unincorporated community in Jackson County, in the U.S. state of Georgia.

 History

 The community was named after Attica, an historical region of Greece.

 The area has a population of an estimated 400.

 Geography

 Attica has a geography which is slightly hilly, also having thick Ultisol (Known as Red Clay).
-The area is also rich in healthy soil, usually being a reason why the area is mostly populated by farmers.
-Trails and camping are most common in this area.

 Climate

 Attica has a humid subtropical climate.
 Normal temperatures range from 46.4 °F (8 °C) in January to 80.6 °F (27.0 °C) in July; on average, maxima reach 90 °F (32 °C) or higher and stay below 40 °F (4 °C) on 58 and 5.8 days annually, and there are 48 days annually with a minimum at or below freezing.

 Education

 The population from the area usually get their education from: